andreasebbehoj/dstpop/README.md

 # dstpop
- Stata program to download Danish population from Statistics Denmark since 1971
+ Stata program for importing Danish population from Statistics Denmark (DST or "Danmarks Statistik") since 1971 by year, sex, age, and area.